 Premises liability lawsuits can be complicated, and you should seek independent legal advice before accepting any settlement offer from the responsible party or an insurance company.
 Otherwise, you run the risk of accepting a settlement that will fall short of meeting all your financial needs after a premises liability accident.

-Since 1988, the law firm of Kennedy, Johnson, Schwab & Roberge, L.L.C., has vigorously represented the rights of injured people throughout the state of Connecticut.
+Since 1988, the law firm of Kennedy, Johnson, Schwab & Roberge, P.C., has vigorously represented the rights of injured people throughout the state of Connecticut.
 We successfully handle a wide range of injury cases, including premises liability claims.

 Over the course of more than 30 years of practice, our attorneys have recovered millions of dollars in settlements and jury verdicts for our clients.
 To learn more about these cases, please see our Cases & Verdicts page.